torte71/tmteststuff/armbian-mainline-setup.md

 {:toc}
 ----

 Since December 2024, the Makerbase kernel patches from Maxim Medvedev (redrathnure) have been included into mainline Armbian.
 That makes it possible to keep the kernel up-to-date (and probably even upgrading the distribution).

 It is still required to replace the DTB file with a special one tailored for the Klipad50, but that may change in the future.
-For now I have added a dpkg hook that simply replaces the DTB file, whenever a dtb-package install/remove has been detected.
-(The DTB file [rk3328-mkspi.dtb](files/rk3328-mkspi.dtb) is exactly the same as the prior [rk3328-roc-cc.dtb](rk3328-roc-cc_dts.html), it is just renamed.)
+For now I have added a dpkg hook that simply replaces the DTB file, whenever a dtb-package install/remove has been detected (the DTB file [rk3328-mkspi.dtb](files/rk3328-mkspi.dtb) is exactly the same as the prior [rk3328-roc-cc.dtb](rk3328-roc-cc_dts.html), it is just renamed).

 ## Different image options